Mar Prieto

 María del Mar Prieto Ibáñez is a Spanish football player.
 Throughout her career she played for Oroquieta Villaverde, AD Torrejón, Levante UD and Atlético Madrid in Spain's Superliga and Takarazuka Bunny in Japan's L. League.

 She was a member of the Spain women's national football team, and played the 1997 European Championship.

 International career

-Mar Prieto made her senior international debut on 25 May 1985 in a 0–2 qualifying match lost with Switzerland in Cuenca.
+Marimar Prieto made her senior international debut on 25 May 1985 in a 0–2 qualifying match lost with Switzerland in Cuenca.